fengwangPhysics/resourceForSoftMatter/README.md

 * [SklogWiki](http://www.sklogwiki.org/SklogWiki/index.php/Main_Page) is an open-edit encyclopedia dedicated to thermodynamics and statistical mechanics, especially that of simple liquids, complex fluids, and soft condensed matter.

 ## Latex
+* [Latex Wikibook](https://en.wikibooks.org/wiki/LaTeX) is a very good start point to learn latex.

+* [Overleaf](https://www.overleaf.com/) is an online `LaTeX` and Rich Text collaborative writing and publishing tool that makes the whole process of writing, editing and publishing scientific documents much quicker and easier.

+* [Overleaf templates](https://www.overleaf.com/latex/templates/): Start your projects with quality LaTeX templates for journals, CVs, resumes, papers, presentations, assignments, letters, project reports, and more.

 * [zotero](https://github.com/zotero/zotero) is a free, easy-to-use tool to help you collect, organize, cite, and share your research sources.
 It is a useful reference manager which can export `bibtex`.